valory-xyz/contribution-service/docs/index.md

 The demo service uses dedicated [Ceramic streams](https://developers.ceramic.network/docs/advanced/standards/stream-programs/) as a persistent solution to store users' scores and registration metadata.
 The service demonstrates the applicability of the IEKit to build a particular use case, but of course, the IEKit is modular by design and can be adapted to a range of custom impact evaluators.

+Check the demo service leaderboard on the [Autonolas Contribute web app](https://contribute.olas.network/).

 ## Demo

 !!! warning "Important"